kbichave/tensor-decomposition-for-gaits/README.md

 * [Nearest Centroid](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestCentroid.html)

-[PM: Please specify the simulation details (k; crossvalidation method; number of realizations; reduced dimension; etc.)]
-[PM: Present the classifiers used in more detail.
-E.g., how was the MLP implmented] [PM: Cite any papers needed for the methods used]
+[PM: Cite any papers needed for the methods used]
 [PM: Present the structure of the tensor; discuss the tensor decomposition algorithm considered] [PM: Discuss the results and compare]
-[PM: Requested study on varying d(dimension) and #training (mesh plot)] [PM: Export this report in PDF and share with Dr. Puchades and me via email]